 HyperStart CLM helps you manage contracts at scale with transparent pricing—no hidden costs or bloated features.

-Since Spellbook doesn’t publish fixed pricing tiers, the best way to understand costs is through their demo process.
+Spellbook AI does not publish fixed pricing tiers, so the best way to understand costs is through their demo process.
 Spellbook supports teams of all sizes, from individuals to global legal departments.

 Key features included with Spellbook: